bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/grumblr.md

 > 🛈 Used to be called Grumblr.HTML

+> I'm a crazy cat lady who listens to old-school metalcore and watches anime.

 This file's name seems to be a play on Tumblr, just like [Dreaddit](dreadit) was a nod to Reddit.
 It contains an entry from [Rebecca Sinclair](../characters/rebecca) who has already been seen in [Tekka Magasine](tekka_interview).